imedDrioua/LLM_REC/readme.md

-# LLMrec : Large Language Model Recommendation
+# LLMrec : Large Language Model For Recommendation

 LLMrec is a recommendation system that uses large language models to augment the training data in order to face data sparsity and cold start problems.
 ![Alt text](static/logo.png?raw=true)